JakeMakesStuff/website/src/pages/blog/neon.md

 ---
 layout: ../../layouts/BlogPostLayout.astro
 title: "Setting up a multi-tenant database project on Rails using Neon"
-description: "How to use Rails to setup a multi-tenant project within Ruby on Rails."
+description: "How to setup a multi-tenant project within Ruby on Rails."
 date: "16 Oct 2024 17:00 GMT"
 ---